israelali1424/SIE_Notes/chapter_6_Options_.md

    - **Obligation (For sellers):** You MUST uphold your end of the contract, should the buyer decide to exercise the contract or not.
    - Selling a put option means you're taking on the OBLIGATION to buy a security at a predetermined price in the future.
    - You receive a premium for taking on this obligation, but you also take on risk.

+**intrinsic value and time value**
+When an option contract is out of the money, the premium of the contract consists of time value only.
+When an option contract is in the money, the premium will consist of both intrinsic value and time value

+The intrinsic value of an option is the inthe-money amount.
+These calls have intrinsic value because the market price is greater than the strike price.

+All orders placed below the market are adjusted downward on the ex-dividend date by the amount of the dividend.
+Orders placed below the market are buy limits, sell stops, and sell stop limits.
+Sell limits, buy stops and buy stop limits are not adjusted on the ex-dividend date.